TheCherry/ark-server-manager/README.md

 # ark-server-manager
 ARK survival evolved - Linux Server Manager writen in Python.
-Updates automatic and save.
-Update Mods too!
+Updates server and mods automatic.
 # WIP
 This manager is work in process.
 It's only the .z file decompress method, for ARK mods, finish yet.